palewire/django-postgres-copy/docs/index.rst

 django-postgres-copy
 ====================

-Quickly move comma-delimited data in and out of a Django model using PostgreSQL's COPY command.
+Quickly import and export delimited data with Django support for PostgreSQL's COPY command

 Why and what for?